ts-safeql/safeql/docs/guide/configuration.md

 ```
 postgres://postgres:postgres@localhost:5432/postgres
 ```
-then you must supply an appropriate `connectionUrl`.
+Then you have to supply an appropriate `connectionUrl`.
 :::